Ubaidullah71/discord-mass-dm-bot/README.md

 - This command is restricted to the `allowedUserId`.

 ### 4. **Global Error Handling**
-- Logs any unhandled promise rejections and errors in the `globalLogChannelId` with detailed information about the error.
+- Logs any unhandled rejections and errors in the `globalLogChannelId` with detailed information about the error.

 ---